-Identity proofing is the start of the relationship between a user and your service.
+Identity proofing is key to starting the relationship between a user and your digital service.
 This is the “Before we start, I’ll need some information from you… ” part, but what information (evidence) should you ask for?
 In this post we will discuss how to think about and compare the strengths and weaknesses of possible evidence.
 I wrote this in the context of public sector service delivery and thinking through how you might enroll individuals in a new public digital service you are contemplating.

 Identity Proofing and Assurance Levels

 An identity proofing process establishes the uniqueness and validity of an individual’s identity before granting them access to a resource or service.
-If the service is satisfied that the applicant is who they claim to be then the individual is typically given a physical or digital credential that shows they have been successfully vetted.
+If this process determines that the applicant is who they claim to be, then the individual is typically given a physical or digital credential that shows they have been successfully vetted.

 This process takes evidence as input and is designed to achieve a level of assurance, which is an indication of how confident you are that the person presenting evidence of their identity is truly who they claim to be.
 It is the level of robustness and effectiveness of your identity proofing processes to confidently determine the identity of an individual.

 There are various standards defining levels of identity assurance, e.g., NIST 800-63, the Pan-Canadian Trust Framework (PCTF), and the Canadian government’s Guideline on Identity Assurance.
 There are differences between them, but broadly speaking they define a set of levels between 0 and 3 (or 4), and to reach a level above 1 your proofing process needs to compare at least one piece of evidence against an authoritative source.

 So, what do I mean by evidence?
 Evidence is any information you present to a person or system to prove you are who you say you are.
 This can be many things, including:

 - A physical credential, such as a driver’s license, passport, or credit card.

 - A digital credential, such as a digital certificate or self-sovereign verified credential.